resourcefulmind/study-notes/learning-react-js/react-from-scratch.md

 5. `componentWillUnmount` is a good place to do clean up, especially non-react stuff eg using google maps ina  react application.
 It doesn't get used often.

-# Other component life cycle methods are:
+# Other component life cycle methods are

 1. shouldComponentUpdate
 2. getDerivedStateFromProps
 3. getSnapshotBeforeUpdate